Authenticate the Box CLI on machines without a browser using manual code entry. Use theDocumentation Index

 The --code flag changes the login flow:

-- The CLI prints an authorization URL instead of opening a
+- The CLI prints an authorization URL instead of opening a browser.

 - No local callback server is started.

-- After you authorize in a browser on another machine,
+- After you authorize in a browser on another machine, you manually copy the resulting code and state back into the CLI.

 Authenticate